mycognosist/myka/README.md

     -V, --version    Prints version information

 SUBCOMMANDS:
-    add     Add culture to Library.
+    add     Add culture to Library
-    help    Prints this message or the help of the given subcommand(s) list    List cultures in Library.
+    help    Prints this message or the help of the given subcommand(s) list    List cultures in Library
 ```

 ### Vision